nachocaru/xaprb.com/content/blog/2008-04-14-maatkit-t-shirts-are-here.md

 I'm at the [MySQL Conference][2] and the t-shirts I created for [Maatkit][1] have arrived.
 Come get yours!
 They are high-quality, attractive shirts you'll be proud to wear, and they are a nice rich wine-red color.

 [Harrison Fisk (co-author of MySQL Clustering)][3] got the first one, because he told me that he recommends Maatkit to MySQL Support customers about twice a week.
 I made sure to save one for [Jay Pipes][4] too, because his luggage got lost so he has nothing to wear.
 Unfortunately, I didn't make any Maatkit underwear, sorry Jay.
-Now I know what to do for next year&#8230;
+Now I know what to do for next year...

 I've already given out a whole bunch of them, and at this rate all 50 of them might not last the day!